Cocaine Addiction Treatment

 Take back your life from drugs and alcohol.
 We’ll help you tackle the reasons behind cocaine addiction.
 You’ll learn healthy coping skills to live a fulfilling life in recovery.
 Call Promises today to learn more about our treatment center: 844-876-5568.

 Cocaine can significantly impact the production of dopamine, one of the brain’s “feel good” neurotransmitters.
 Continued use alters the brain’s ability to produce and regulate dopamine on its own.
 This makes cocaine users at high risk for physical and psychological dependence.
 This is why you may need to go through medical detox.
 This is especially true if you’ve also been struggling with alcohol abuse.

 Following cocaine detox, residential treatment helps cocaine abusers maintain sobriety.
 Our inpatient addiction treatment program considers the latest research in addiction treatment options.
 Substance abuse and mental health issues can wreak havoc on your health.
 We’ll help you begin restoring physical and mental health.
-We use approaches that get to the root causes of cocaine dependence.
+Promises’ treatment team uses approaches that get to the root causes of cocaine dependence.
 Your rehab program therapies depend on your length of stay and needs.
 They may include:

 - Individual behavioral therapy

 - Alternative approaches like massage therapy and acupuncture